 To help plan your visit, I’ll show you the best things to do in the Queenstown Gardens as well as other tips and info you need to know before you go.

 Things to do in the Queenstown Gardens

 1. Walk the Queenstown Gardens Trail

-Without a doubt, the number one thing to do in the Queenstown Gardens is to walk the short and beautiful trail that loops around the entire gardens.
-On the trail, you pass by beautifully manicured flowerbeds as wells as enjoy breathtaking views of Lake Wakatipu and Queenstown.
+Without a doubt, the number one thing to do in the Queenstown Gardens is to walk the short and beautiful trail that loops around the entire garden.
+On the trail, you pass by beautifully manicured flowerbeds as well as enjoy breathtaking views of Lake Wakatipu and Queenstown.